-What is the proportion of SEND pupils within different groups, e.g. boys/girls, black and ethnic minority pupils, Looked After Children (LAC)?
+What is the proportion of SEND pupils within different groups, e.g. boys/girls, UK minority Ethnic/Global Majority Heritage, Looked After Children (LAC)?

 Does the SEND policy reflect and meet the needs of pupils?

 How does the policy ensure the support of pupils in their transfer to and from other schools or academies?